zixinyang9109/LiverMatch/README.md

 The simulated dataset uses the 3D-IRCADb-01 dataset under the license CC BY-NC-ND 4.0.
 In this license, we should follow "NoDerivatives".

-We will release a larger dataset using Medical Segmentation Decathlon (http://medicaldecathlon.com) under the license CC BY-SA 4.0, which allows modifications.
+We will release a larger dataset under the license CC BY-SA 4.0, which allows modifications.

 Please feel free to send an email to yy8898@rit.edu for questions.